On derived equivalences of lines, rectangles and triangles: Abstract

 We present a method to construct new tilting complexes from existing ones using tensor products, generalizing a result of Rickard.
 The endomorphism rings of these complexes are generalized matrix rings that are ``componentwise'' tensor products, allowing us to obtain many derived equivalences that have not been observed by using previous techniques.

 Particular examples include algebras generalizing the ADE-chain related to singularity theory, incidence algebras of posets and certain Auslander algebras or more generally endomorphism algebras of initial preprojective modules over path algebras of quivers.
+Many of these algebras are fractionally Calabi-Yau and we explicitly compute their CY dimensions.
 Among the quivers of these algebras one can find shapes of lines, rectangles and triangles.